steveseguin/electroncapture/README.md

 Prototype for the OBS.Ninja desktop app.
 It's designed to be a viewer for remote streams that is "Window Capture" friendly, as it is frameless and uses the newest version of Chromium.
 Default frameless resolution is 1280x720.

+Links to downloads below.

+Top 1" of the window can be used to drag the window around.
+You can also right click the top 1" of the window to get a menu to minimize, fullscreen, and close.
+Options to "reload" and "load a camera" are coming.

 ![image](https://user-images.githubusercontent.com/2575698/80891669-8eacec80-8c93-11ea-8166-0ce6de83c5d0.png)

 ![example](https://github.com/steveseguin/electroncapture/raw/master/example.jpg)